 Coffee may be the perennial global runner-up compared to tea, but it’s still one of the most consumed beverages in the world, especially in the Americas and Western Europe.
 And unlike its leafy competitor, there’s less obvious variety in coffee, which can make it more difficult to find the type and the form of coffee which you will enjoy the most.
 But have no fear, from the best coffee beans to the best coffee grounds, there’s something to appeal to every palate.

-While the difference between a green tea and an Earl Grey would be immediately obvious to even the most unseasoned palette, varieties in coffee often come down to much subtler tasting notes — tasting notes that you might not even notice depending on your brewing method.
+While the difference between a green tea and an Earl Grey would be immediately obvious to even the most unseasoned beverage drinker, varieties in coffee often come down to much subtler tasting notes — tasting notes that you might not even notice depending on your brewing method.
 That’s why we’ve rounded up some of the best ground coffees, which you can check out below.
-But in order to make an informed choice, it’s first important to see why you may prefer ground coffee over whole bean coffee and also clarify a few terms.
+But in order to make an informed choice, it’s first important to see why you may prefer ground coffee over whole bean coffee and also clarify a few commonly used terms.

 Light Roast vs. Medium Roast vs. Dark Roast